 Location: Underway to Barbados

-It may seem vain but I can’t help but feel a sense of reward not just on a personal level but as a staff member in general when I step onto the deck of Argo and see all her crew busy preparing her to sail with minimal guidance.
-Just 50 days ago when first handed a checklist of unfamiliar items and processes which consist of our Pre Passage check sheet, one may have baulked and froze.
-Now preparing a 112 ft schooner to sail has a very coherent and familiar feel to it as students work together in unison like a well oiled machine.
+It may seem vain, but I can’t help but feel a sense of reward, not just on a personal level but as a staff member in general, when I step onto the deck of Argo and see all her crew busy preparing her to sail with minimal guidance.
+Just 50 days ago, when first handed a checklist of unfamiliar items and processes, which consist of our Pre Passage check sheet, one may have balked and froze.
+Now preparing a 112 ft schooner to sail has a very coherent and familiar feel to it as students work together in unison like a well-oiled machine.

-We weighed anchor this morning with all halyards attached, sail covers removed, fuel transferred to relevant tanks and sheets fair led.
-After a tricky sail set off the wind into a ripping current, we were making way once more, this time for the island of Barbados lying approximately 90 miles east of the Caribbean Windward Island chain.
-Whilst we continue our sail along the South American coast line in the shallows of the continental shelf, the seas remain a little choppy but the wind is fair and Argo is ploughing onwards at a very respectable 11+ knots riding the favorable Guyana current to the North West.
+We weighed anchor this morning with all halyards attached, sail covers removed, fuel transferred to relevant tanks, and sheets fair led.
+After a tricky sail set off the wind into a ripping current, we were making way once more, this time for the island of Barbados, lying approximately 90 miles east of the Caribbean Windward Island chain.
+While we continue our sail along the South American coastline in the shallows of the continental shelf, the seas remain a little choppy.
+Still, the wind is fair, and Argo is plowing onwards at a very respectable 11+ knots riding the favorable Guyana current to the North West.

 We are all collectively eagerly anticipating a new destination, scenery, and cultural vibe with fingers crossed for a calm anchorage whereby Argo may once again rest easy in clear waters above the white Caribbean sand.